Hiking in the Mombacho Volcano Nature Reserve

 The summit that stands at 1,344 meters, offers two hiking trails.
 One hiking trail is considered difficult with 45 degree inclines and declines over the two mile trek that wends through a dwarf forest.
 The other trail, which is the one we followed, circled around the main crater through a cloud forest.
 We descended a wet, tree trunk path beneath a canopy of trees to an open area which offered a lovely view of Granada and the Isletas of Lake Nicaragua.
-Near the windy overlooks, water vapor rises from round holes.
+Near the windy overlooks, water vapor rose from round holes.

 Red lava rock crunched beneath our feet as we continued along the rim and between two walls, stopping to admire the lush vegetation blanketing the crater.
 The moist, mossy forest is home to jaguars, howler monkeys, and sloths just to name a few interesting animals as well as all sorts of flowers, in particular vermillion and orchids.
 The vermillion flowers are important to the forest as they can hold up to a liter of water, and its leaves provide food to the monkeys.
 In addition, the red eyed frogs use it for their home.

 After about a 1.5 hour stroll through the forest, we reached our idling vehicle at the summit which we took half way down the hill to a zipline canopy tour which took place in a coffee plantation.
 We zoomed from platform to platform above coffee plants while we braked with our glove covered hands.
 After five or so ziplines, we “tightrope walked” while clipped in to a wire above us that we also clinged to with our hands.